martbhell/martbhell.github.io/posts/2011/02/eyeos-cloud-desktop-in-your-browser-part-2.md

 an enter.
 In SSH via PuTty it's working so I'll do it that way instead.
 If you have this problem, check out
 [this post](http://ubuntuforums.org/showthread.php?t=1116511 "down arrow not working ubuntu vmware")

-\- might be a VMWare bug or you may fix it with some CLI magic.
+- might be a VMWare bug or you may fix it with some CLI magic.

-sshd is not installed by default -> **sudo apt-get install openssh-server**
+sshd is not installed by default -> `sudo apt-get install openssh-server`

 _Also probably good to change IP in the beginning, in case you want it on a static IP.
 See my